Hi, It’s official for me anyway,

 PFA is absolutely affordable to anyone @ only $39.00 instantly downloadable to iPad or your Pc, or $49.00 for a hard copy in CD format includes shipping to your door.

 Con’s, … The way the videos are embedded in the PDF books can be a problem accessing if you do not have the required video player installed in your system.
 I had some difficulty accessing them myself to start with.

 However, there is lots of help available on the piano for all website in the download area.
 The help is very easy to follow and only requires you to follow a link to acquire the compatible video player then you are good to go.

 Update: Piano For All is now available on Udemy.
 Robin did some forward thinking about how to improve interaction with students who want to learn piano or keyboards when taking his online piano course PFA.
-You get lifetime access to 361 lectures 30+ hours of high-quality content and a community of 3700+ students learning “piano for all” together!
-However, the downside of this is, to take the course on Udemy it costs considerably more.
+You get lifetime access to 361 lectures 30+ hours of high-quality content and a community of 3700+ students learning to play with “piano for all”.

 30-day money back guarantee!